gaurav219/SocketIO/README.md

 # SocketIOChat

-A Simple Chat Application made using Socket.IO library and MongoDB Database.
+A Simple Chat Application made using Socket.IO library and MongoDB Database

 ## Version
      1.0.0